aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 }
 ```

 However, since `try-catch` statement is still useful for us, we are recommended to use it when we have some error we do not know.
-To minimize the performance impact by executing as little code as necessary within it, we can use a function to handle this error, so
+To minimize the performance impact by executing as little code as necessary within it, we can use a function to handle this error.